Mix1C/Jellyfin-360VR-Player/README.md

 ## Installation

-**1. Install a Custom JavaScript plugin or injector.
+**1. Install any Custom JavaScript plugin or injector.
 TamperMonkey also works.**

 In Jellyfin, go to **Dashboard → Plugins → Repositories** and add a javascript injector.
 I highly recommend the following: